mlm-games/cargo-apk/cargo-rapk/README.md

 authorities = "org.khronos.openxr.runtime_broker;org.khronos.openxr.system_runtime_broker"
 # Note: The `name` attribute is normally not required for a queries provider, but is non-optional
 # as a workaround for aapt throwing errors about missing `android:name` attribute.
-# This will be made optional if/when cargo-apk migrates to aapt2.
+# This will be made optional if/when cargo-rapk migrates to aapt2.
 name = "org.khronos.openxr"

 # See https://developer.android.com/guide/topics/manifest/queries-element#intent